oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 OCI Cloud Native Authentication with the oci_tokens Plugin
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-With Cloud Native Authentication, python-oracledb can automatically generate and refresh OCI IAM tokens when required with the support of the `Oracle Cloud Infrastructure (OCI) Software Development Kit (SDK)
+With Cloud Native Authentication, python-oracledb's :ref:`oci_tokens
+<ocicloudnativeauthplugin>` plugin can automatically generate and refresh OCI
+IAM tokens when required with the support of the `Oracle Cloud Infrastructure (OCI) Software Development Kit (SDK)
 <https://docs.oracle.com/en-us/iaas/tools/python/2.144.1/installation.html>`__.
 This provides enhanced security since it removes the need to use static user credentials.

-You can use python-oracledb's OCI Cloud Native Authentication plugin, :ref:`oci_tokens <ocicloudnativeauthplugin>`, with OCI SDK to generate OCI IAM tokens.
-To use OCI cloud native authentication, you must import this plugin
-using:
+The :ref:`oci_tokens <ocicloudnativeauthplugin>` plugin can be imported
+like:

 .. code-block:: python

     import oracledb.plugins.oci_tokens

-Importing the :ref:`oci_tokens <ocicloudnativeauthplugin>` plugin defines and registers a built-in hook function that generates OCI IAM tokens.
-This function is internally invoked when the ``extra_auth_params`` is specified in calls to :meth:`oracledb.connect()`, :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, or :meth:`oracledb.create_pool_async()`.
+This plugin defines and registers a built-in hook function that generates OCI IAM tokens.
+The function is internally invoked when the parameter ``extra_auth_params`` is specified in calls to :meth:`oracledb.connect()`, :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, or :meth:`oracledb.create_pool_async()`.
 This hook function sets the ``access_token`` parameter of :ref:`ConnectParams object <connparam>` to a callable which uses the configuration parameters specified to generate OCI IAM tokens.

-For OCI IAM Token-Based Authentication with the :ref:`oci_tokens <ocicloudnativeauthplugin>` plugin, the ``extra_auth_params`` connection parameter must be specified.
-This parameter should be a dictionary containing the configuration parameters necessary for Oracle Database authentication.
+For OCI IAM Token-Based Authentication with the :ref:`oci_tokens
+<ocicloudnativeauthplugin>` plugin, the ``extra_auth_params`` connection
+parameter must be specified.
+This parameter should be a dictionary containing the configuration parameters necessary to retrieve a token for Oracle Database authentication.
 The OCI specific configuration parameters that can be specified in ``extra_auth_params`` are:

 .. list-table-with-summary:: OCI Cloud Native Authentication Configuration Parameters
     :header-rows: 1